 6 Our Determinations in Heart Failure Community

 According to a 2018 survey report by the Statistics Bureau of the Ministry of Internal Affairs and Communications, Japan has the highest percentage of the total population of the elderly in the world (28.1%).
 In fact, the number of patients with heart failure due to the aging factor is ever increasing.
-Correspondingly, this fact can suggest a “pandemic of heart failure—leading to a global pandemic" in the not far future.
+Correspondingly, this fact can suggest a “pandemic of heart failure—leading to a global pandemic" in the near future.